Restore a Docker Installation

 Restore an Installation from a Backup Copy of Your Database

-To restore your database to the current or previous version, you need to reinstall Hub and use the backup as the Upgrade Source during installation.
+To restore your database to the current or previous version, you need to reinstall YouTrack and use the backup as the Upgrade Source during installation.

-When you restore to a previous version of Hub, use a backup that corresponds to the version of the product that you want to restore.
+When you restore to a previous version of YouTrack, use a backup that corresponds to the version of the product that you want to restore.

 To restore your database from a backup:

-Stop the Hub service.
-For detailed instructions, see Stop Hub docker container.
+Stop the YouTrack service.
+For detailed instructions, see Stop Docker Container.

 Clean the contents of the

-For more details about running Hub container and command parameters, see Run Hub Docker Container.
+For more details about running YouTrack container and command parameters, see Run the Docker Container.